Statistics

 More recently, Greene appeared in the ITV programme Have I Been Here Before? and was also a regular presenter on magazine show This Morning.

-Simon Malloy will be 77 - credited as TV Crew in The Dæmons
+Simon Malloy was 77 - credited as TV Crew in The Dæmons

 Actor who did Stunt work on The Deamons